My name is Zach.

 Founders Team members have the opportunity to help us prioritize app features and give feedback on what we should focus on next in hardware development.
 Founders Team members will enjoy 3 years of complimentary routine service, 2 years of 'anti-obsolescence' - complimentary hardware and software upgrades as available, and 1 year of roadside assistance.
 In NYC we'll come get your bike ourselves, and in other cities, our partner Velofix comes to you with a 'bike shop in a van'- no need to take the bike to a far away dealer!

-We're building 25 founders edition bike - 10 are already sold to investors and partners, but we need some owners who aren't biased and already in love to help tell us whats what.
+We're building 35 'Founders Edition' ebikes - 25 are already committed to investors, partners, and our press fleet but we need some owners who aren't already in love to help tell us what's what.
 Are you in?
 Email me.